Child Safety Policy

 Reporting a child safety concern or complaint

-Ballarat City Rowing Club has an appointed Member Protection Officer with the specific responsibility for responding to any complaints made by members, parents or children.
+Ballarat City Rowing Club appoints two Member Protection Officers with the specific responsibility for responding to any complaints made by members, parents or children.
 Our complaints process is outlined in Rowing Australia’s Member Protection Policy.
-In 2017/2018, Sue Peacock is the club's Member Protection Officer.
+In 2018/2019, the Member Protection Officers are Sue Peacock and Brad Jessup.

 We recognise the importance of a risk management approach to minimising the potential for child abuse or harm to occur and use this to inform our policy, procedures and activity planning.
 In addition to general occupational health and safety risks, we proactively manage risks of abuse to our children.
 To reduce the risk of child abuse occurring, adults to whom this policy applies should avoid direct, unsupervised contact with children and young people.
 For example, this should be a consideration when: